It’s time to pay attention to the $15 trillion business of growing old

 This isn’t necessarily a failing of individual companies.
 Rather, it’s a societal failure to understand the value of older people–to see aging as a welcome progression of life, rather than an inconvenience.

-In our series The New Business Of Growing Old, we hope to offer a corrective.
+In our series The New Business of Growing Old, we hope to offer a corrective.
 We tap Don Norman, inventor of modern usability studies and a proud octogenarian, to demystify some of the wants and needs of older consumers.
 We examine burgeoning economies, such as senior co-housing and end-of-life wellness.
 We talk to sex expert Joan Price on fun, healthy sexuality in older age.
 We ask Chip Conley, former head of global hospitality and strategy at Airbnb, for tips on embracing the wisdom of elders.
 The through line?
 What benefits older people typically benefits other demographics, too.

 Of course, potential for exploitation walks in lockstep with any major market shift, and older people are vulnerable to the sociopolitical forces–growing inequality, stagnant wages, diminishing public services–that plague the rest of the population.
 While poverty among Americans 18 and younger has fallen in recent years, it’s actually growing for people aged 65 and older.
 We are living longer, but not always better.
 Our series grapples with that, too.